 Formation of the Joint Venture.
-Under the formation agreement, CCAIC contributed \$250.0 million in cash and approximately 15.6 million shares of our common stock (valued at \$197.0 million) to the joint venture.
+Under the formation agreement, CCA Investment Corp. contributed \$250.0 million in cash and approximately 15.6 million shares of our common stock (valued at \$197.0 million) to the joint venture.
 Bell Atlantic and its affiliates transferred approximately 1,458 towers (56 of which are under construction) along with related assets and liabilities to the joint venture.
 The joint venture borrowed \$180.0 million under a committed \$250.0 million revolving credit facility and made a \$380.0 million cash distribution to Bell Atlantic.
+Bell Atlantic has also received certain registration rights relating to the shares contributed to the joint venture.